GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 This is what they said.

-*Globalization Strategy Playbook is a comprehensive, informative and helpful guide for every globalization professional building, managing or leading globalization.
+**Globalization Strategy Playbook is a comprehensive, informative and helpful guide for every globalization professional building, managing or leading globalization.*

 **EDITH BENDERMACHER**,
 Head of Globalization Strategy, Localization Operations at NetApp

+*“The Globalization Strategy Playbook offers straightforward, practical advice for globalization leaders in a format that invites readers to consider the core purposes of their own organizations as they navigate the challenges of creating critical vision.
+In this way, it takes the position of a thoughtful coach—encouraging introspection over adherence to absolutes.
+This is precisely what leaders need in the complexly multifaceted field of globalization.”*

+**ADAM YOUNGFIELD**,
+Global Manager, Translation Operations at The Church of Jesus Christ of Latter-day Saints

 ## License Information and Restrictions
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />